marcelolerendegui/BME547_Final_Project/README.md

 ## Using the Image Processor Interface
 In order to run the software properly, fork or clone the repository and ensure you have saved the client and core folder and requirements installed.

-*The VM server should already be on as you are reviewing this project* To deploy the server remotely in a VM.
+*The VM server should already be on as you are reviewing this project.*

+To deploy the server remotely in a VM.
 We comment the local api_host and comment the VM: `http://vcm-8214.vm.duke.edu:5000/`.